hitmantb/skvrmo/README.md

 - Always have a separate save game before adding new mods, in case you need to remove and revert
 - In general any mod without specific requirement is safe to add to the end of the list
 - Any mod that requires Address Library will need a VR specific DLL unless specifically stated by author.
 For mods newer than Nov 2021, check to make sure you are installing SE version 1.5 version of the mod, AE or SE 1.6 DLL will instant crash
 - Any mods that need to be in root folder will need to be put into the root folder of Essential Boot Files (back up existing files first).
-This modlist uses Root Builder so your actual root folder is 100% clean
+This modlist uses Root Builder so your actual root folder is 100% clean, and you should never put files there directly

 ## **Controls**